MitchBradley/Grbl_Esp32-wiki/FAQ.md

 This error is due to improper installation of required libraries.
 See the [Copy Libraries](https://github.com/bdring/Grbl_Esp32/wiki/Compiling-the-firmware) section of the Compiling the Firmware Wiki page.

+### Why do I see this error "E (4380) SPIFFS: mount failed, -10025"?

+This is due to a corrupt SPIFFS.
+It can happen when switching partition sizes.
+You can reformat the SPIFFS with the **[ESP710]FORMAT** command sent from a serial terminal.